sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 > The program must return all the issued invoices with values smaller than 100.
 The collection of invoices can be found in our database.

 The following is a possible implementation of this requirement.
-Note that `IssuedInvoices` is a class responsible for retrieving all the invoices from the database.
+Note that `IssuedInvoices` is a type responsible for retrieving all the invoices from the database.
 It connects to the database using some global properties.

 ```java